 Get Funded and Increase Your Chances of Success

 There is an alternative to trying to slowly build up a $500 trading account.
-Funded trader programs like The Gauntlet and The Gauntlet Mini™ are designed as a jumping-off point for traders who are willing to put in the work to learn how to trade but don’t have the funds to really build their account.
-You can start one of these programs for less than $500, and they can unlock a plethora of opportunities.
+Funded trader programs like The Gauntlet Mini™ are designed as a jumping-off point for traders who are willing to put in the work to learn how to trade but don’t have the funds to really build their account.
+You can start one of these programs for much less than $500, and they can unlock a plethora of opportunities.

 Let’s take The Gauntlet Mini™, for example.
 For a monthly subscription fee of $150, you get access to a comprehensive educational course by professionals with years of experience.
 However, the program’s main feature is the evaluation that gives a funded trader offer from a prop firm on successful completion.
 Taking it will allow you to trade with a lot more than you otherwise could with just a $500 account.
 Even the largest Gauntlet Mini™ account costs just $350 per month.

 The main benefit of becoming a funded trader is that you will get access to a professional trading account ranging from $25,000 to $150,000.
 The company offering the funding takes on all of the risks, and in return, they take 20% of the profit.
 You will be able to retain 80% of the earned profits while at the same time you won’t be risking your own capital.

 As cliche as it sounds, usually, the most successful people are those who don’t give up.
 Behind every success story, you’ll find a mountain of failure and then a turning point.
 Persistence is the best predictor of success in the futures market.
 Putting in the effort to learn to trade, finding a reliable broker, and practicing until you’re ready are the critical steps to success.